3e33/evil-hop/README.md

 An Emacs package / extension / plugin / addon / \<invent a new term here> for Emacs that provides [Easy Motion](https://github.com/easymotion/vim-easymotion)-like functionality.

 ## How do I use it?
-1. Download the evil-hop.elc file to whatever folder you like to put your packages / extensions / etc...
+1. Download the evil-hop.elc file to whatever folder you like to put your packages / extensions / etc... in.
 If you don't have a folder for that, create one and add it to the `'load-path` for example